fiatinsight/synapse_content/README.md

 ## Dependencies

 The engine supplies minimally formatted output so that you can influence designs within your main application.
-It includes dependencies for [simple_form](https://github.com/plataformatec/simple_form), [trix-rails](https://github.com/kylefox/trix), [audited](https://github.com/collectiveidea/audited).
-It requires that you've installed [meta-tags](https://github.com/kpumuk/meta-tags) and have set up [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html#setup) in your main app.
+It includes dependencies for [simple_form](https://github.com/plataformatec/simple_form), [trix-rails](https://github.com/kylefox/trix), [audited](https://github.com/collectiveidea/audited), [recaptcha](https://github.com/ambethia/recaptcha), [meta-tags](https://github.com/kpumuk/meta-tags), and [activestorage-validator](https://github.com/aki77/activestorage-validator).
+It requires that you've set up [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html#setup) in your main app.
 It also requires a `Tokenable` concern (i.e., generating a `token` on a create callback) for models to handle tokenization.

-> Note: Currently, this engine does not include a dependency for [activestorage-validator](https://github.com/aki77/activestorage-validator) since it does not support Rails 6 integration.
-The dependency is stubbed out, however, and will be re-introduced when possible.

 It assumes&mdash;but doesn't require&mdash;that you're using Bootstrap and [fiat_ui](https://github.com/fiatinsight/fiat_ui), as well as [fiat_notifications](https://github.com/fiatinsight/fiat_notifications).